NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --coarse-levels <integer (default: 0)>
     Solve the problem on a grid coarser than the original by a factor of 2 to this power, then refine the solution on finer grids.
 Experimental.
-It is suggested to not use this opiton.
+It is suggested to not use this option.

 --max-coarse-iterations <integer (default: 10)>
     How many iterations to do at levels of resolution coarser than